Lightstreamer/Lightstreamer-example-RoundTrip-adapter-java/README.md

 Contains the source code for the Round-Trip Data Adapter.
 This Adapter broadcasts to all connected users the messages received from the Metadata Adapter for the five defined items in real-time.<br>

 #### Metadata Adapter
 Contains the source code for a Metadata Adapter to be associated with the Round-Trip Demo Data Adapter.
-This Metadata Adapter inherits from the reusable `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java) and it plays the extra-role of receiving messages from the clients and forwarding them to the Data Adapter.<br>
+This Metadata Adapter inherits from the reusable `LiteralBasedProvider` in [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter) and it plays the extra-role of receiving messages from the clients and forwarding them to the Data Adapter.<br>
 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.
 <br>